 If the moderation process establishes that a centre's assessment does not conform to national standards set by WJEC, marks for a centre may be adjusted.
-In cases where an adjustment is made, both the moderator allocated to the centre and a member of the senior moderating team will have moderated the sample of work submitted.
 Details of any adjustment, together with the rationale for adjusting centre marks, will be clarified in a centre's moderation report.